 What if your car is stolen and you have misplaced the two or three set of keys that initially came with the vehicle?
-Processing the insurance claim
+Processing the insurance

-might be difficult, with insurers insisting that car owners must submit the set of keys that came with the four-wheeler.
+claim might be difficult, with insurers insisting that car owners must submit the set of keys that came with the four-wheeler.

-While the Insurance Regulatory and Development Authority of India (Irdai) has not mandated it as one of the requirements, insurers are adopting this approach to ensure the theft is not due to the customer’s negligence.
+Regulatory and Development Authority of India (Irdai) has not mandated it as one of the requirements, insurers are adopting this approach to ensure the theft is not due to the customer’s negligence.

 “It could a possibility that the thief might use the car owner’s keys to steal the vehicle,” according to Puneet Sahni, head, product development, SBI General Insurance.

 There had been cases in the past where the owner left the keys inside the car, leading to the theft.
 In such cases, even consumer forums have ruled that it was the car owner’s obligation to take steps to save the vehicle from damage or loss, according to the insurance contract.
 If he does not do so, it is negligence on the owner’s part, and it can lead to rejection of claims.

 “It is not that your claim will be rejected if you do not have the two or three set of keys that originally came with the car.
 Submission of keys is one of the processes that insurers use to ensure that the claim is not fraudulent,” according to Tarun Mathur, chief business officer, general insurance, Policybazaar.com.

 In case the customer submits all the keys, processing the claim is easier.
 If one key is missing, the settlement or rejection of the claim depends on the outcome of the investigation by the insurer.